Murder in Mesopotamia: Plot summary

 Nurse Amy Leatheran arrives at an archaeological dig near Hassanieh, Iraq, to assist the Swedish-American archaeologist, Dr Eric Leidner, in caring for his seemingly-neurotic wife, Louise.
 During her initial days, Amy learns that Louise was married before to a German named Frederick Bosner.
 Fifteen years ago, during the Great War, Bosner was arrested for being a spy within the US State Department, and sentenced to death; he escaped custody, but died later in a train crash.
-Louise reveals that she received death threats claiming to be from Frederick, whenever she was attracted to another man; these stopped when she married Leidner three years ago, until recently.
+Louise reveals that she received death threats claiming to be from Frederick whenever she was attracted to another man.
+Three years ago she met Leidner, but no letter came.
+She married him, but soon after their marriage she received a letter, which was followed by a possible attempt on their lives by gas poisoning.
+Since then she has accompanied her husband on his archaeological digs, has not returned to America, and has received no new letters - until recently; these are the cause of her fears.
 A week later, after receiving another threatening letter, Louise is found dead in her bedroom in the archaeologists' compound near the dig site.
 Dr Giles Reilly determines she was struck by a very heavy, blunt object.

 An initial investigation, led by Captain Maitland, cannot find the murder weapon, but confirms someone on the dig must have committed the murder.
-Reilly learns that his friend Hercule Poirot is travelling in Iraq, and so contacts him for help.
+Reilly learns that Hercule Poirot is travelling in Iraq, and so contacts him for help.
 When Poirot arrives, he notes that the bedroom has only one point of entry, that the only window in the room was shut and barred, and that a rug near a washstand has blood on it.
 Anne Johnson, a colleague of Leidner, claims she heard a cry, yet is unsure about it.
 Reilly's daughter Sheila remarks that the victim had the attention of every man, especially one of Leidner's old friends Richard Carey.
 Poirot takes an interest in the story Louise told Nurse Leatheran about her first husband; he wonders if Bosner, or possibly his much-younger brother William (presumably still living but whereabouts unknown) is somehow among the team.
-Two men - epigraphist Father Lavigny and drug-addicted historian Joseph Mercado - are the right age to be Frederick.
-Furthermore, three younger men - dig assistants Bill Coleman and David Emmott, and photographer Carl Reiter - are the right age to be William.
+Two men – epigraphist Father Lavigny and drug-addicted historian Joseph Mercado – are the right age to be Frederick.
+Furthermore, three younger men – dig assistants Bill Coleman and David Emmott, and photographer Carl Reiter – are the right age to be William.
 Reiter in particular is of German-American ancestry, and was tormented by Louise for his shyness and clumsiness.
 However, he seems to have an alibi.
 Poirot is also intrigued to find that the letters Louise received were apparently in her own handwriting.